UK ban on tyres over 10 years old comes into force on February 1st

 A UK ban on using tyres aged 10 years and older on the front axles of lorries, buses and coaches will enter into force on February 1st.
 The change in the law will allow the DVSA to issue prohibitions if such tyres are found at the annual test and enforcement checks.

-The ban follows an extensive investigation, including research commissioned by the Department for Transport, announced DfT.
-The study indicates ageing tyres suffer corrosion which could cause them to fail.
+The ban followed an extensive investigation, including research commissioned by the Department for Transport (DfT).
+The DfT study indicated ageing tyres suffer from enough corrosion to cause failures.